tristanaja/money-mate/README.md

 # MoneyMate

-**MoneyMate** is a PHP web application for user authentication and personal expense tracking.
+**MoneyMate** is a PHP web application for personal expense tracking.
 Built with modularity and security in mind, it uses environment variables for configuration and follows best practices for password management.

 ---